ivan-magda/ToThePenny/README.md

 ToThePenny is available on the [App Store](https://itunes.apple.com/app/tothepenny/id994476075).

+## Open Source & Copying

+I ship ToThePenny on the App Store for free and provide its entire source code for free as well.
+In the spirit of openness, I have licensed my work under MIT with additions so that you can use my code in your app, if you choose.

+However, I ask that you **please do not ship this app** under your own account.
+Paid or free.

 ## LICENSE

-This project is open-sourced software licensed under the MIT License.
+This project is open-sourced software licensed under the MIT License with Additions.

+* You are not able to edit About Page.
+* Delete any copyrights.
+* You are not able to fork/clone/rebuild repository to publish "YOU FORK NAME" to Play Market, ITunes or any app stores.

-See the LICENSE file for more information.
+See the [LICENSE](LICENSE) file for more information.

 ## More Images
 <img src="https://github.com/vanyaland/ToThePenny/blob/master/Screenshots/1.png"